unusualkid/MyRamenya/README.md

 2. When first opening, the app prompts the user to access his/her location when app is in use.
 Click allow request.
 3. The app contains two tabs - All and My Favorites.
 4. All will show a list of ramen parlors around him/her if location information is allowed..
 If location information is not allowed, he/she will see ramen parlors in Tokyo.
-5. In the All tab, users can favorite any ramen restaurant by clicking on it.
+5. In the All tab, users can favorite any ramen restaurant by swiping left all the way or swiping left and clicking favorite.
 6. After user favorites a restaurant, he/she will be able to go to the Favorites tab and see all the restaurant he/she favorited.
+7. In the Favorites tab, user can remove a restaurant by swiping left all the way or swiping left and clicking remove.

 ### Author
 > Kenneth Chen